shiy9/grocerysmart/README.md

 ## Updates:
 * main branch, 12/11: added `data` folder to store all of our images, store, and inventory information to act as a backend.
   * `cart.json` is used to store what items are in the cart at the moment.
 It is a JSON array.
   * `inventory.json` is used to store grocery store inventory information.
-Every store has an `items` key which is the store's inventory.
+The outer keys are store ids.
+Every store has an `items` array which is the store's inventory.
+  * `selected-stores.json` is used to store the list of store ids that have been selected by the user.
+It is a JSON array.
-  * See both files for details, they are pretty straight forward.
+  * See all files for details, they are pretty straight forward.
   * Notes:
-    * The `pic-dir` is the item picture file path.
+    * The `pic-dir` is the item picture file name (**NOT THE ENTIRE PATH**).
 The pictures will be stored in `data/images`.
-The reason there is `../../` in front is because we would be using these file paths within the components in `src/components`.
+The reason we are not storing the entire path is because we need to use `require()` for the image `src` with Webpack.
+Webpack runs in build-time, and it cannot only accept a variable as an input.
+So we can use a little hack like `require("../data/images" + <variable>")` to get past this.
-    * Also, the `distance` key in `inventory.json` is just for display since we are just developing static pages at the moment.
+    * The `distance` key in `inventory.json` is just for display since we are just developing static pages at the moment.
+    * Each item also has a `storeid`--the store that has this item.
+This is kinda redundant, but I found out that I needed this info stored in the `items` array after I was almost done coding the search result page and would have to rewrite the JSON processing part of the program if the structure had to change.
+I will settle on this for now, but we can definitely change it if we have time.

 ## Git operations for development
 * **Always** work on a separate branch first.
 Make sure everything works, and then merge to main.
 (Ideally we would do this step during group meetings in case there are merge conflicts.)